Nest Doorbell (wired) vs. Nest Doorbell (battery): Which Google model is best?

 That hardwiring supports one feature the Nest Doorbell (battery) doesn't have: 24/7 continuous recording.
 The Nest Doorbell (battery) includes three hours of free event video history, but cannot record continuous video even if you hardwire it.

 A few other characteristics separate the two doorbells.
-Nest Doorbell (wired) is shorter and slightly thinner than the new Nest Doorbell (battery).
-It comes in one color, a black and white combination.
-The Nest Doorbell (wired) has a 160° diagonal field of view with a 4:3 ratio and 8x digital zoom.
+The Nest Doorbell (wired) is shorter and slightly thinner than the new Nest Doorbell (battery).
+It comes in one color, a black-and-white combination.
+The Nest Doorbell (wired) has a 160-degree diagonal field of view with a 4:3 ratio and 8x digital zoom.

-The Nest Doorbell (battery) comes with Google's latest ML chip onboard for free notifications that can differentiate between people, packages, animals and vehicles.
+The Nest Doorbell (battery) comes with Google's latest machine-learning chip onboard for free notifications that can differentiate between people, packages, animals and vehicles.
 The Nest Doorbell (wired) only recognizes people and other motion.
-Familiar Faces is available with a Nest Aware subscription for both models (and adds sound and packages for Nest Doorbell (wired)).
+Familiar Faces is available with a Nest Aware subscription for both models, and adds sound and packages for the Nest Doorbell (wired).

 You'll get three hours of event history with video clips, while the Nest Doorbell (wired) offers only still images for its three hour history.
-The Nest Doorbell (battery) can also record footage even if your power and Wi-Fi go out; something the Nest Doorbell (wired) can't do.
+The Nest Doorbell (battery) can also record footage even if your power and Wi-Fi go out; something the wired model can't do.

 Nest Doorbell Specs Compared